BartMassey/dotemacs/README.md

 This is unsupported, contains old versions of `emacs` standard tools, and is highly idiosyncratic.
 If you must use it, please read it carefully and edit to taste.

+# License

+This work is licensed under the "MIT License".
+Please see the file `LICENSE.txt` in this distribution for license terms.